-Roll Tide Wire will take a look at Alabama’s injury report heading into their Week 5 matchup versus Arkansas.
+Roll Tide Wire will now take a look at Alabama’s injury report ahead of their Week 4 matchup versus Vanderbilt.

 Khyree Jackson (ankle)